VOL. IV - APPENDIX B

 • Edward Hook.
 Born 1843 in Wartling.

-Benjamin Hook was buried on 13 June 1867 at Wartling Parish Church.
+Benjamin Hook of Wartling was buried on 13 June 1867 at Wartling Parish Church.
 Mary Hook died later that same year.

 Benjamin and Mary's daughter Mary "Anne" Hook is listed in the 1841 census, but not the 1851 census.
 Nothing more is known about her.